maibennett/sta235/exampleSite/content/Videos/_index.en.md

 # Videos

-I will be making short videos to help you solve some common issues in R coding, but also the class material, as needed.
+I will be making short videos to help you solve some common issues in R coding, but also with respect to the class material, as needed.

 ### Scatter plot?